varias-io/tu-delft-rizom/README.md

 Each survey displayed on the homepage that hasn't been completed by the user has a "Fill in Survey" button, which leads to a series of modal elements popping up, each containing a single question for the survey.

 The question modal contains the number of the question, the question itself, and the aspect of TMS the question belongs to.
-It also displays the channels the survey is associated with.
+It also displays the channel the survey is associated with.
 Beside the "X" and "Close" buttons which simply close the modal (not saving the answer given to the current question), there is also a green "Next" button (or "Submit" for the last question), which saves the answer given to the current question and displays the modal for the next question (or closes the modal for the last question).

 If anything causes the modal to close ("X" button, "Close" button or "Submit" button), the homepage is refreshed to reflect the current state of the system.